neopragma/sociabletests/README.md

 The Nullables solution for Kata 4 ended up with thirteen (13) production classes as compared with six (6) for the version using mocks.

 Granted, I didn't finish the whole thing using mocks, and there would be eight (8) classes in a version equivalent to the Nullables version.
 Even so, the exercise suggests there's more code to manage with the Nullables approach.

+#### Impact on throughput

+The most complicated logic is in the ```StubbedReader``` class, which is to all intents and purposes just a hand-rolled mock or stub.
+Most of the development time went into that class, as well.
+It's still a hack, and would require modification to correspond with every future change to the product.
+I suspect this is characteristic of the approach.
+A codebase containing hundreds or even thousands of these things would cause teams to burn a lot of time working on code that isn't really part of the product.

+The exploration suggests a "real" team that worked in this way would spend proportionally more time on test setup code than they normally would do.
+That means less time spent on value-add activities, lower process cycle efficiency, and lower throughput.

 ## C#